-Well kiddos, unless something outrageously fabulous happens or something goes drastically wrong, this should be my last entry in this year's China travelogue.
 Today we went to the Summer Palace.
 I went to and raved about it last year.
 Similar to all of the other attractions in Beijing, this year there was a large portion open that was not open last year.
 So I got to see a whole new area.
 And a very cool one it was.
 And actually "cool" can be interpreted two ways.
-The weather today was quite phenomenal, practically like being at home -- cool, slightly breezy and dry.
+The weather today was quite phenomenal, practically like being at home — cool, slightly breezy and dry.
 The Beijing skyline was virtually crystal clear.
-So in two years I've spent a total of a little over 2 weeks in Beijing, and this is the only day that I've seen such amazing, clear sky.
-And as it happens, the Summer Palace has a good-sized hilltop from which to look out across the city in all directions.
-So it was a real treat to get to see an actual skyline instead of just a vague haze out in the distance.
+So in two years I've spent a total of a little over two weeks in Beijing, and this is the only day that I've seen such clear sky rather than just haze.

 The newly opened areas were under renovation last year ... which means that they have been repainted to the current Chinese imagination of what the colors looked like in the past.
 This turns out to be almost painfully bright, saturated colors.
 These photos aren't manipulated in Photoshop, just FYI, to dramatize or saturate the colors ... that's really how brain-meltingly bright they are.